Do I Need to Replace My Air Conditioner?

 We also need to talk about the efficiency of your air conditioner.
 Even if the unit is working properly, if it sucks up too much electricity on a monthly basis, then it’s time for a replacement.
 Newer air conditioners are designed with much more strict efficiency ratings in mind, so you could end up saving money just with standard operation if you replace the unit now.

-Should I Repair or Replace My AC?
+Repair or Replace Your AC?
+Expert Guidance Here?

 Here are a few rules to consider when making this choice.

-• The $5,000 rule.
+- The $5,000 rule.
 Here’s another rule–take your air conditioner’s age and multiply it by the cost of repairs.
 If the number is greater than 5,000, then the repair is likely not worth the investment and replacement is a better choice.

 Both of these rules are industry-accepted standards and can be useful in determining which service to use.

 Replacement costs heavily depend on factors like the model of AC you invest in, the time it takes to remove the old unit, and whether you decide to upgrade to a newer more efficient AC.
 Each of these can make replacement more expensive or less expensive, but the truth is that only a licensed professional who gives you an estimate will be accurate.
+If you’re still deciding between options, understanding whether to opt for a heat pump or central AC can help you make the most cost-effective and energy-efficient decision.

 The size of your home, the family members you have living there, and other factors will play a large role in this estimate as well, but we’ll walk you through the process from start to finish.